obniz/obniz/doc/ble-peripheral.md

-# BLE
+# BLE Peripheral

-You can use bluetooth Low Energy with obniz Board as peripheral/central
+You can use bluetooth Low Energy with obniz Board as a peripheral device

 # Use obniz Board as ble peripheral